Table of Contents

 Notes

-• Planar image tracking and motion fusion can be used independently.
-If only image recognition is needed, no additional sensors are required.
+• Planar image tracking and Motion Fusion can be used independently.
+Image recognition alone requires no additional sensors.

-• For the specific device list and performance requirements of motion fusion, please refer to: Motion tracking supported devices.
+• For specific device models and performance requirements for Motion Fusion, refer to: Motion tracking supported devices.

-In certain special scenarios (such as specific resolution/frame rate requirements or external video stream input), developers may need to customize the camera.
-EasyAR's planar image tracking feature supports integration with custom cameras.
+In specific scenarios (e.g., custom resolution/frame rate needs, external video stream integration), developers may require custom cameras.
+EasyAR's planar image tracking supports integration with custom cameras.

-You can refer to the content in Custom Camera to gain an understanding of custom cameras.
+You can build understanding through Custom camera.
 Currently, we support custom camera integration on Unity and native platforms.

-When using a custom camera, always pay attention to the following key limitations:
+When using custom cameras, always note these key limitations:

-• It increases development complexity and may affect performance.
-It is recommended to use only when standard solutions cannot meet the requirements.
+• Increases development complexity and may impact performance; recommended only when standard solutions are insufficient.

-• You need to handle camera permissions, lifecycle management, and frame synchronization yourself.
+• Requires handling camera permissions, lifecycle management, and frame synchronization.

 Best practice recommendations

-The image tracking feature has relatively low hardware and platform requirements, requiring only a camera to operate, making it suitable for most mobile devices and desktop systems.
-Developers should pay attention to the Android 64-bit packaging specifications and check device compatibility when motion fusion is needed.
-While custom cameras are feasible, they are only recommended when standard solutions fail to meet requirements.
+Planar image tracking has relatively low hardware and platform requirements, needing only a camera to operate, making it suitable for most mobile and desktop systems.
+Developers should focus on Android 64-bit packaging specifications and verify device support when Motion Fusion is needed.
+While custom cameras are feasible, they are recommended only when standard solutions cannot meet requirements.